BornToBeRoot/NETworkManager/docs/01_Home.md

 **NETworkManager is a powerful tool for managing networks and troubleshooting network problems!**

-You can connect to remote systems via Remote Desktop, PowerShell, PuTTY, TigerVNC or AWS (Systems Manager) Session Manager and it includes a variety of features such as a WiFi analyzer, IP scanner, port scanner, ping monitor, traceroute, DNS lookup, or an LLDP/CDP capture (and many [more](./Features)).
-You can use profiles to store your hosts, save them encrypted and use them in the various features.
-Most of the features supports tabs.
+You can connect to and manage remote systems via Remote Desktop, PowerShell, PuTTY, TigerVNC or AWS (Systems Manager) Session Manager.

+Furthermore it contains features like a WiFi analyzer, IP scanner, port scanner, ping monitor, traceroute, DNS lookup or a LLDP/CDP capture (and many [more](./Features)) to analyze your network and troubleshoot network problems.

+You can save your hosts (or networks) in profiles which can be used in the various features.
+For additional security, the profile file can be encrypted.

 And the best part... it's open source!

 <div align="center">
   <p>